zglu/OmicsEE/README.md

 # Omics Expression Explorer (OmicsEE)

-This repository contains the simple yet powerful OmicsEE framework for gene expression exploration across multiple datasets.
+This repository contains the simple yet powerful OmicsEE framework for gene expression exploration across multiple datasets and/or modalities (bulk, single-cell, spatial, etc), in any species.

 ## Overview